vasconita/using-material-ui-webpack-externalizing-react/README.md

 # Why?

 It seem Webpack resolver doesn't filter externals inside sources of referenced node packages in node_modules.
 Probably it makes sense thinking about package name collision.

+The problem of second example is it has a reference to react-addons-pure-render-mixin package (that in fact is just a link to react package again).
+Since this import webpack stop resolving react as external.